postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 For collections, APIs, environments, mock servers, and monitors, navigate to the entity in Postman and in the left sidebar, select **...** > **Manage roles**.

-SCREENSHOT MANAGE ROLES ON COLLECTION
+SCREENSHOT MANAGE ROLES ON COLLECTION WITH USER GROUP SELECTED

 Use the search bar to add the user group, then give the group **Editor** or **Viewer** permissions with the dropdown.
 You can also remove a user group by selecting the **X** to the right of it in the list.
 Click **Save** to confirm changes.